testdouble/testdouble.js/docs/9-debugging.md

 td.explain(myTestDouble) /*
   {
+    name: 'someFunction',
     callCount: 0,
     calls: [],
-    description: 'This test double has 1 stubbings and 0 invocations.
+    description: 'This test double `.someFunction` has 1 stubbings and 0 invocations.

       Stubbings:
       - when called with `(5)`, then return `10`.'